Lex Mahumet pseudoprophete: Muslim–Christian relations

 Peter the Venerable's explicit purpose for commissioning the translation was the conversion of Muslims.
-His team included a Muslim, but the book needs to be seen in the context of Catholics translating the works of an opposing or competing religion (see also the translation by Mark of Toledo).
+His group included a Muslim, but the book needs to be seen in the context of Catholics translating the works of an opposing or competing religion (see also the translation by Mark of Toledo).

 Sample texts

 The translation's opening and the Sura Al Fatiha:

 INCIPIT LEX SARACENORUM, QUAM ALCORAN VOCANT, ID EST, collectionem praeceptorum.